 This allowance allows the employee to buy or lease a vehicle themselves.
 Company car allowances are not subjected to company car taxes.
 Instead the money is taxed at the normal income tax rate.

 In addition to the company car some businesses will cover the cost of fuel as well.
 This fuel benefit is taxed separately from the company car tax.
-Further information on how to calculate company car fuel tax can be found on the HMRC government website.
+Further information on company car tax explained and how to calculate fuel tax can be found on the HMRC government website.

 Calculating company car tax on electric cars differs from the company car tax for non-EV vehicles.
 In the 2020/21 tax year, all electric cars are set at a 0% BiK tax rate, with bills rising to just 2% for the 2022/23 tax year.
 The low company car tax on electric cars is one of the main incentives for investing in electric company cars.
 You can find more information on company car tax on electric cars here.